Self-Employed Courier Insurance

 In reality, if you use your car to carry items for a payment, you’re technically doing a commercial “hire and reward” trip, which is not covered by standard private car insurance.
 As a result, you may have to pay for costly repairs and settlements.

-Self-employed courier insurance coverages:
+Self-employed courier insurance coverage:

 - Third-party only – This policy only compensates third parties for their losses in the event of an accident.
 Keep in mind that even though this is the legally required minimum, it won’t cover the cost of fixing your car.

-- Third-party, fire, and theft – This coverage provides financial support in the event that your vehicle is stolen or damaged in a fire in addition to protecting you from liability in the event of a third-party accident.
+- Third-party, fire, and theft – This coverage provides financial support in the event that your vehicle is stolen or damaged in a fire, in addition to protecting you from liability in the event of a third-party accident.

 - Comprehensive – Third-party, fire, and theft protection, as well as repair or replacement costs in the event of an accident, are all covered under a comprehensive policy (even if the accident is your fault).
 You’ll be receiving the maximum protection possible.